 Here’s one from the Washington Post (historically the best paper when it comes to accurate reportage on ADHD): CDC warns that Americans may be overmedicating youngest children with ADHD.

 It’s an accurate headline.
 The paper is not claiming the statement to be true.
 Rather, it simply attributes the statement to the CDC.
 Still, that’s not enough.

-5. This isn’t the first time that the CDC has sabotaged the public’s accurate understanding of ADHD, especially in young children.
+The CDC has previously sabotaged the public’s accurate understanding of ADHD, especially in young children.

 Perhaps unwittingly but still quite damagingly, the CDC gave the New York Times‘ anti-ADHD reporter Alan Schwarz all the ammunition he needed to create a firestorm about “10,000 Toddlers Treated for ADHD.
 (I countered in this two-part post: Part I and Part II of The Truth Behind 10,000 Toddlers Medicated for ADHD.)

 7. Could it be the CDC has an unhealthy agenda?